OpenCTI-Platform/opencti/docs/docs/reference/streaming.md

 }
 ```

-Id can be used to consume the stream from this specific point.
+It can be used to consume the stream from this specific point.

 ## STIX data

 The current stix data representation is based on the STIX 2.1 format using extension mechanism.
-Please take a look to [https://docs.oasis-open.org/cti/stix/v2.1/stix-v2.1.html](https://docs.oasis-open.org/cti/stix/v2.1/stix-v2.1.html) for more information.
+Please take a look to the [STIX documentation](https://docs.oasis-open.org/cti/stix/v2.1/stix-v2.1.html) for more information.

 ### Create

-Its simply the data created in STIX format.
+It's simply the data created in STIX format.

 ### Delete

-Its simply the data in STIX format **just before his deletion**.
+It's simply the data in STIX format **just before his deletion**.
 You will also find the automated deletions in context due to automatic dependency management.

 ```json
 {